qooxdoo/qooxdoo/docs/development/Jsx/QxJsx.md

 don't allow the use of namespaces - QxJsx however does.

 The `qx:*` namespace is reserved for use by QxJsx itself for tags with unique custom behaviors.
-Currently, no such tags exist.
+Currently, no such tags exist, but they may be added in the future.

 <!-- TODO: future addition
 #### Qx:Fragment